 Recommended for Romantic Dining because: When you are bringing out the romance card, you can never go wrong with a moodily dark Italian restaurant.

 Courtney's expert tip: The gnocchi is embarrassingly good.
 Altruistically share some with your date to score some brownie points.

 Not all of Toronto's best restaurants are downtown, and Auberge Du Pommier proves that.
-Ontario chef Malcolm Campbell brings New French flair through his cuisine at this North York neighbourhood restaurant.
+Chf Tim Schulte joined the team in 2019, bringing European flair through his cuisine at this North York neighbourhood restaurant.
 Auberge has been constructed around two 1860's woodcutters cottages and exudes rustic charm.
 Enjoy the roaring fireplaces in the winter and the quaint terrace in the summer.
-The a la carte dinner menu includes exceptional choices like foie gras and risotto with a poached hen's egg.
+The a la carte dinner menu is seasonal and may include exceptional choices like gnocchi with roasted sun choke, onion soubise, parsnip and crispy kale.
 If you and your date decide to indulge in the tasting menu, Chef Campbell's selections will not disappoint.
-Camembert custard and cinnamon chantilly with brown butter crumble provide a nice balance between the savoury and the sweet.
+The winter selection has coffee rubbed aged strip loin, eggplant and brown butter Hollandaise.
 The considerable wine list provides a nice selection of cocktails, wines by the glass or half and full bottles.
 More than 500 choices means that you might want to bring your reading glasses.

 Recommended for Romantic Dining because: Stone walls, elegant decor and phenomenal French food add up to a night to remember.

 Courtney's expert tip: Brush up on your adjectives.
 The food is remarkable, so when your server comes to ask you how your dinner was, you can respond with more than "good."